HeidelTime/heideltime/README.md

 ## About HeidelTime
 **HeidelTime** is a multilingual, cross-domain temporal tagger developed at the [Database Systems Research Group](http://dbs.ifi.uni-heidelberg.de/) at [Heidelberg University](http://www.uni-heidelberg.de/index_e.html).
 It extracts temporal expressions from documents and normalizes them according to the TIMEX3 annotation standard.
 HeidelTime is available as [UIMA](http://uima.apache.org/) annotator and as standalone version.

-**HeidelTime** currently understands documents in **11 languages**: English, German, Dutch, Vietnamese, Arabic, Spanish, Italian, French, Chinese, Russian, and Croatian.
+**HeidelTime** currently understands documents in **13 languages**: English, German, Dutch, Vietnamese, Arabic, Spanish, Italian, French, Chinese, Russian, Croatian, Estonian and Portuguese.

 **HeidelTime** distinguishes between **news-style** documents and **narrative-style documents** (e.g., Wikipedia articles) in all languages.
 In addition, English colloquial (e.g., Tweets and SMS) and scientific articles (e.g., clinical trails) are supported.